Top of the page

 Call your healthcare provider, your midwife, or the labour and delivery unit of your local hospital if:

 If you are having painless or mild contractions that are irregular or more than 15 minutes apart:

 If your contractions stop, they were probably Braxton Hicks contractions.
 These are harmless and normal.
 Braxton Hicks contractions are often irregularly timed and uncomfortable rather than painful.

-Call your doctor or midwife if you start to have regular contractions.
+Call your healthcare provider or midwife if you start to have regular contractions.

 Symptoms of preterm labour are warning signs.
 They don't necessarily mean that you'll have a preterm birth.

-Although stress isn't thought to be a direct cause of preterm labour, do what you can to reduce stress in your life.
-Try to do less, ask for help, and eat well.
+Although stress isn't thought to be a direct cause of preterm labour, try to do less, ask for help, and eat well.

-If your contractions are causing changes in your cervix or if you have signs of preterm prelabour rupture of membranes (pPROM), you may be given medicines to help delay delivery.
+If your contractions are causing changes in your cervix, or if you have signs of infection or preterm prelabour rupture of membranes (pPROM), you may be given medicines to help delay delivery.

 Delaying labour even for a short time can allow you to be:

 Medicines that may be used to treat preterm labour include: